tasmota/docs/docs/Home-Assistant.md

 After the automatic discovery feature is enabled a retained MQTT message starting with topic "homeassistant/" is sent to the broker.
 That message contains your device configuration which will be picked up and used by Home Assistant to automatically add your device.
 Tasmota uses the name of the module (or template) to identify the device and it can be easily altered to a more meaningful name directly on the Home Assistant integration page after the first discovery.

-**Each time the device is restarted, the configuration will be sent again to Home Assistant**

 Enabling discovery will automatically change some SetOptions to suit the new configuration:

 **`SetOption4` to `0`**